kathlandgren/SWAMPE/docs/source/methods.rst

 \mathscr{D} (t+1)\\
 \mathscr{P} (t+1)
 \end{bmatrix}`
 to first order.
-This is what is done in the semi-implicit method in \citet{hack1992description}.
-An alternative variant would be to approximate $\eta$, $\delta$, $\Phi$, $U$, and $V$ by a different method, such as forward Euler's method or a semi-implicit one.
+This is what is done in the semi-implicit method in `Hack and Jakob (1992) <"https://opensky.ucar.edu/islandora/object/technotes:112">`_.
+An alternative variant would be to approximate :math:`\eta`, :math:`\delta`, :math:`\Phi`, :math:`U`, and :math:`V` by a different method, such as forward Euler's method or a semi-implicit one.
 This would result in a higher computational cost and hopefully higher accuracy as well, while maintaining the stability properties of modified Euler's method.

 Note that in the current implementation, :math:`\eta` time-stepping is equivalent to forward Euler's method, since :math:`\eta` does not depend linearly on other state variables, only nonlinearly in the :math:`\mathscr{E}(t)` term.
 Writing :math:`(K^1+K^2)/2` in order to evaluate the modified Euler scheme, we can simplify: